Portfolio Management Resources

 Integrating GSA's Portfolio and Stewardship Strategies: Policy Statement: GSA's Legacy Vision integrates our stewardship and portfolio management responsibilities.
 The goal of the Legacy Vision is to position the government's finest buildings to be the strongest financial performers possible.

-Modernism: Published in the fall of 2003, Growth, Efficiency & Modernism: GSA Buildings of the 50s, 60s and 1970s may be downloaded as a PDF.
-The book may be obtained by contacting the Center for Historic Buildings.
+Modernism: Published in the fall of 2003 and updated in 2006, Growth, Efficiency & Modernism: GSA Buildings of the 50s, 60s and 1970s may be downloaded as a PDF.
+The printed book may be obtained by contacting the Center for Historic Buildings.